EnderiteFox/CustomAssembler/README.md

 # CustomAssembler
-An assembler for my custom assembly language, which will be used to build a Minecraft processor
+An assembler and an emulator for my custom assembly language, which will be used to build a Minecraft processor

 # Language specification